-Summary Lead unit People and Culture Coordination Unit (PCC) For Board approval (2024 budget) USD 27 million (USD 27.0 million) Participating division(s) PCC, all regional bureaux and participating country offices and divisions 2 CCI lifespan Final year of a multi- year initiative (2022-2024) Aligned to corpora ate management priorities Link to management res sults 3 Ensuring duty of care and improving workplace culture (68%) Strengthening emergency response capabilities (10%) Ensuring maximum efficiency and accountability and prioritizing innovation (14%) MR1: Effectiveness in emergencies (3%) MR2: People management (92%) MR5: Evidence and learning (3%) MR6: Leverage technology (2%) nt (92%) ng (3%)
+Summary Lead unit People and Culture Coordination Unit (PCC) For Board approval (2024 budget) USD 27 million (USD 27.0 million) Participating division(s) PCC, all regional bureaux and participating country offices and divisions 1 CCI lifespan Final year of a multi- year initiative (2022-2024) Aligned to corporate management priorities Link to management results 2 Ensuring duty of care and improving workplace culture (68%) Strengthening emergency response capabilities (10%) Ensuring maximum efficiency and accountability and prioritizing innovation (14%) MR1: Effectiveness in eme MR2: People management MR5: Evidence and learnin MR6: Leverage technology nt (92%) ng (3%)

-- 3. WFP's strategic plan for 2022-2025 identifies people as a key enabler of the achievement of the organization's mission.
-One of the priorities of the management plan is achieving excellence in people management and the improvement of respectful and inclusive workplaces.4 - 4.
-The WFP people policy provides a vision of WFP's future workforce and a framework for the achievement of four related work priorities: "nimble and flexible", "performing and improving", "diverse and inclusive" and "caring and supportive".
+3. WFP's strategic plan for 2022-2025 identifies people as a key enabler of the achievement of the organization's mission.
+One oFf the priorities of the management plan is achieving excellence in people management and the improvement of respectful and inclusive workplaces.3

+- 4. The WFP people policy provides a vision of WFP's future workforce and a framework for the achievement of four related work priorities: "nimble and flexible", "performing and improving", "diverse and inclusive" and "caring and supportive".
 Effective implementation of initiatives aimed at achieving excellence in the management of WFP's people requires the implementation of a long-term, sustained, coordinated and incremental change management process. - 5.
 The CCI is fully aligned with the corporate management priorities for 2024, in particular ensuring duty of care, workforce management and workplace culture.
 The initiative is also essential to the strengthening of emergency response capabilities as it will invest over USD 10 million in 2024 in learning and development, significantly increasing workforce expertise and capacity related to emergency response.
 The CCI activities will enable WFP to mitigate risks related to workforce misalignment and create a workforce that is able to address dynamic global needs effectively.
 Integrating workforce capacity and improving workplace culture in emergency preparedness and response throughout the organization is a priority and involves supporting field operations through improved corporate processes and systems, including those related to oversight and risk mitigation. - 6.
 To expedite the implementation of these critical activities and the required cultural and behavioural change in the final year of this three-year CCI, WFP will continue to strengthen its organizational capacity to establish, operationalize and absorb new or revised corporate and cross-functional processes and activities that achieve the outcomes expected from each deliverable.
-For continuity, the CCI comprises the same five deliverables established for 2022: proactive management of structures and positions; acquisition and retention of diverse talent;
+For continuity, the CCI comprises the same five deliverables established for

-2 Communication, Advocacy and Marketing Division, CBT Division, Corporate Planning and Performance Division, Corporate Finance Division, Human Resources Division, Management Services Division, Nutrition Division, Partnerships and Advocacy Department, People and Culture Coordination Unit, Programme and Policy Development Department, Programme - Humanitarian and Development Division, School-based Programmes, Supply Chain Operations Division, Security Division, Staff Wellness Division and all six regional bureaux.
+1 Communication, Advocacy and Marketing Division, CBT Division, Corporate Planning and Performance Division, Corporate Finance Division, Human Resources Division, Management Services Division, Nutrition Division, Partnerships and Advocacy Department, People and Culture Coordination Unit, Programme and Policy Development Department, Programme - Humanitarian and Development Division, School-based Programmes, Supply Chain Operations Division, Security Division, Staff Wellness Division and all six regional bureaux.

-3 The corporate priorities and management results listed reflect those registered by each division in the Tagetik dashboard as at 20 July 2023.
+2 The corporate priorities and management results listed reflect those registered by each division in the Tagetik dashboard as at 20 July 2023.

-$^{^4}$ The strategic plan (WFP/EB.2/2021/4-A/1/Rev.2) describes investing in people as one of "the building blocks that enable WFP's strategic plan (2022-2025)" (page 3).
+3 The strategic plan (WFP/EB.2/2021/4-A/1/Rev.2) describes investing in people as one of "the building blocks that enable WFP's strategic plan (2022-2025)" (page 3).